kbooten/speakingegg/README.md

 Kyle Booten + Orr Menirom (Clear All)

-An egg that speaks if you give it words.
+An egg that speaks poetry if you give it words.

 An egg that learns to speak if you teach it.

+An egg that tells you how to teach it.

-An algorithm that is only as good as your training.
+An algorithm that is only as good as your training, your care.